 Some immigrants from Asia come as legal immigrants, refugees, or asylees, while others enter without documentation or fall out of status due to the difficulty of obtaining a visa.
 How an individual enters the United States greatly affects her or his economic and social well-being in this country.

-Nearly three out of four (71%) Asian Americans speak a language other than English at home.
+Approximately three quarters of Asian Americans speak a language other than English at home.

-Among Asian American ethnic groups, over half of Vietnamese and nearly half of Bangladeshi Americans are LEP.
+Among Asian American ethnic groups, over half of Vietnamese and nearly half of Chinese, Korean, and Thai Americans are LEP.

-Over 40% of Cambodian, Hmong, Taiwanese, Chinese, Korean, and Laotian Americans are LEP.
+Over 40% of Cambodian, Bangladeshi, Laotian, and Hmong Americans are LEP.

 In addition to the U.S. Census, national API organizations provide regional and local information on population growth, geographic distribution, poverty rates, housing, socio-economic differences between Asians, and linguistic isolation – data that is relevant to advocacy and program development.